TsoliasPN/sbstck-dl/README.md

 ### Serving the UI

 The UI server binds to `127.0.0.1` only.
 Use `--open` to auto-open your browser, or copy the printed URL.
+The UI assets are embedded in the binary, so the serve command works without external files.
 It includes a step-by-step wizard with Basic and Advanced presets that map directly to CLI flags, plus inline tips and recommended defaults.
 Inputs are validated for URL, proxy, and date formats with actionable error messages.
 Use the Test connection step to fetch `sitemap.xml` and verify a private post URL with your cookie.